coze-dev/coze-js/packages/coze-js/README.md

   console.error('[speech] ws error', data);
 });

-// Listen for playback completed event client.on('completed', () => {
+// Listen for playback completed event, if manually called disconnect, this event will not be triggered client.on('completed', () => {
   console.log('[speech] playback completed');
 });